vijaybirru/documentation/_build/html/_sources/cost/garbage_collector.rst.txt

 The Garbage Collector can be accessed by going to the |Environment| scope, clicking on the main Scalr menu |MENU_ENV| and down to Garbage Collector.

 The Garbage Collection page will show the Cleanup Queue with queue entry details.
-Once they have become orphaned, relevant entries will be listed and can be deleted in the Cleanup Queue.
+Once they have become orphaned, relevant entries will be listed and can be manually deleted from the Cleanup Queue.

 .. image:: images/garbage.png
    :scale: 80%